rsheftel/pandas_market_calendars/README.rst

 Future
 ------
 This package is open sourced under the MIT license.
-Everyone is welcome to add more exchanges or OTC markets, confirm or correct the existing calendars, and generally do whatever they desire with this code.
+Everyone is welcome to add more exchanges or OTC markets, confirm or correct the existing calendars, and generally do whatever they desire with this code..